Google Rating

 Advantages Of Composite Fillings

-Compared to traditional fillings, our composite filling services give you a number of benefits.
+Compared to traditional fillings, our composite filling services give you several benefits.

 • They are natural, white, and aesthetically pleasing.

-• Composite fillings need less drilling compared to other fillings and can better protect the structure of the tooth.
+• Composite fillings need less drilling than other fillings and can better protect the tooth’s structure.

 • These fillings last about eight years and can easily be repaired if damaged.